-The truth is we’re more likely to click on articles that are published recently, and this means the click-through rate of an article you publish will increase when you update it.
+The truth is, we’re more likely to click on articles that have been published recently, and this means the click-through rate of an article you publish will increase when you update it.

 This is important because, in Google’s algorithm, you’re more likely to rank higher if more people click on your content from the search engine results page.